luoyuanlab/text_gcn_tutorial/README.md

 # Text GCN Tutorial

-This tutorial (currently under development) is based on the implementation of Text GCN in our paper:
+This tutorial (currently under improvement) is based on the implementation of Text GCN in our paper:

 Liang Yao, Chengsheng Mao, Yuan Luo.
 "Graph Convolutional Networks for Text Classification."
 In 33rd AAAI Conference on Artificial Intelligence (AAAI-19)